pierrechr/pierre.c/NonPrimeSmart/README.md

 ## Key Takeaways

-+ To the best of our knowledge, one provides the first SageMath implementation of the attack for elliptic curves E/Fq with order q=p^n, n > 1.
++ To the best of our knowledge, one provides the first implementation of the attack for elliptic curves E/Fq with order q=p^n, n > 1.
 + One provides a comprehensive introduction, giving necessary background material to understand it.

 ## Materials